jayp89/kai-command-center/README.md

 # Kaymina AI (KAI) Command Center

-This plugin is meant to work with an Obsidian vault using Gemini CLI if you want to download the it is linked below https://github.com/jayp89/kai-command-center
+This plugin is meant to work with an Obsidian vault using Gemini CLI if you want to download the it is linked below [Kaymina-Obsidien Vault](https://github.com/jayp89/Kaymina-Obsidien)

 # KAI Command Center v2.0 — Install Guide